naveen-ds-stack/Retail-Revenue-Loyalty-Segmentation/README.md

 **Power BI Dashboard**
 1. Open `customer_shopping_behavior_dashboard.pbix` in Power BI Desktop
 2. Connect to your PostgreSQL database or import the cleaned CSV directly

+---

+## Business Context

+This analysis is designed to support retail category managers and CRM teams in prioritising retention spend and pricing decisions based on actual revenue concentration and customer behaviour patterns.